TekExpo/AI-Curator/SharePointWebPart/README.md

 - **Tag-Based Personalization** – Users select interest tags from the Articles list on the "My Interests" tab and save them to their personal record in SharePoint.
 - **AI-Powered Recommendations** – Saved tags are sent to the AI Curator API to fetch tailored article recommendations on the "Recommended Articles" tab.
-- **Save & Share Articles** – Each recommendation can be bookmarked to the user's saved links, or shared to a Viva Engage (Yammer) group directly from the web part.
+- **Save & Share Articles** – Each recommendation can be bookmarked to the user's saved links, shared to a Viva Engage (Yammer) group, or shared to LinkedIn directly from the web part.
 - **Configurable via Property Pane** – List names and Viva Engage settings are editable without code changes.
 - **Responsive & Accessible** – Built with Fluent UI v8 React components.
 Supports dark/light themes and Teams contexts.
 - **Session Caching** – Optional sessionStorage caching with 15-minute TTL to reduce redundant API calls.